mmoerz/cert-manager-webhook-he/README.md

 A webhook to use [HE DNS](https://dns.he.net) as a DNS01 ACME Issuer for [cert-manager](https://github.com/jetstack/cert-manager).

 MMoerz: Trying to modify it so that fluxCD can work with the helm chart.

-MMoerz: What's different to the forked repo?
+MMoerz: What's different to the forked upstream repo?
 * github actions are heavily modified. github actions are almost only github approved ones (more secure). to be exact only one of those remains.